 K-12 educators from around the world gathered recently in Manchester, New Hampshire to learn about learning by learning themselves.
 The 10th annual Constructing Modern Knowledge summer institute, July 11-14, was the place where educators could spend four days working on personally meaningful project development combining code, cutting-edge technology, and timeless craft traditions.
 For a decade, CMK has demonstrated the creativity and competence of educators while challenging accepted notions of what is possible in classrooms today.

-Participating educators learn to program microntrollers, design their own software, fashion wearable computers, make films, invent fanciful contraptions, bring history to life, 3D print their creations, embed Raspberry Pi computers in working machines, and much more.
+Participating educators learned to program microntrollers, design their own software, fashion wearable computers, make films, invent fanciful contraptions, bring history to life, 3D print their creations, embed Raspberry Pi computers in working machines, and much more.
 Each year, teachers with little or no computing or engineering experience create projects that two years earlier might have garnered them a TED Talk and five years ago might have resulted in an advanced engineering degree.
 When you liberate the learner lurking inside of teachers, they create the conditions for amplifying the potential of each student.

 Constructing Modern Knowledge begins with a process of sharing ideas for what people would like to make.
 Then they then enjoy the luxury of time to pursue what might seem impossible.
 This year’s dozens of CMK projects included “Fitbit” sneakers that change color to indicate the number of steps you have walked (or run), digital carnival games, a helium balloon-powered drone, an automatic LEGO sorting machine and a fully programmable greenhouse.
 An accomplished faculty supports CMK participants, but most projects were created by educators with little or no previous experience with the technology used and they learned to invent such magnificent projects without coercion or any instruction.
 Constructing Modern Knowledge models the Piagetian adage, “Knowledge is a consequence of experience.”
 Participants at CMK take off their teacher hats and put on their learner hats to experience what learning could be in 2017.